bingtimren/fitbit-sim-starter/README.md

 For more usage, see `npx fitbit-sim-starter -h`

 ## Issues

+After fitbit simulator upgraded to 0.8.3, the container consumes 100% CPU.
+The GUI feels a bit sluggish and the noise of CPU cooling fan could be annoying, but it's useable.
+If you can come up with a better working docker image, please let me know.

 Sometimes the simulator times out and fails to load.
 You can press ctrl+c and run it again.
 You can also run `npx fitbit-sim-starter -r` to reset the container.